igrishaev/taggie/README.md

 | `java.util.regex.Pattern`  | `#regex "vesion: \d+"`                                            |
 | `java.sql.Timestamp`       | `#sql/Timestamp "2025-01-06T14:03:23.819Z"`                       |

-The `#error` tag is a bit special: it returns a value as is with no parsing.
-It serves to prevent an error when reading the result of printing of an exception:
+The `#error` tag is a bit special: it returns a value with no parsing.
+It prevents an error when reading the result of printing of an exception:

 ~~~clojure
 (println (ex-info "boom" {:test 123}))